webian-dart/webian/README.md

 }
 ```

 Our App implements two interfaces.
-The first is ApplicationDriver, this interface
+The first is **ApplicationDriver**, this interface
 is for the Business Layer.
 It is the reference that Activities and other components
 of the app get, it provides the Application Business Layer context.
 Hence, you
-will find the appBus (internal to business layer) and the inputBus how the core
+will find the **appBus** (internal to business layer) and the inputBus how the core
 the listens to events in the 'outside world'.
 Finally, provider is a [Riverpod](https://pub.dev/packages/riverpod)
 component, it is the scope where all the Stores and States providers exist, it is like a Service Locator (please
 see Stores and State above).